Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Introduction

 However, prior work \citep{Zhang2018, Yu2019, Quan2021} has also highlighted several challenges associated with applying AL in astronomical contexts.
 A recurring issue is severe class imbalance, where scientifically interesting objects constitute a small fraction of the overall dataset.
 Under such conditions, common uncertainty-based querying strategies may perform suboptimally, motivating careful evaluation of AL behavior in imbalanced regimes.

 Despite the breadth of AL applications in astronomy, its use in the context of exoplanet habitability assessment remains notably unexplored.
 Existing ML studies on planet habitability focus primarily on supervised classification \citep{Saha2018, Saha2020, Basak2021}, regression-based habitability indices \citep{SchulzeMakuch2011, RodriguezMozos2017, Patel2024, Dhama2025}, or architectural comparisons \citep{Barnes2015}, without considering AL as a means of addressing label scarcity or prioritizing follow-up observations.
-This omission is striking given they are inherently uncertain, sparse, and costly to validate, and that exoplanet datasets are typically highly imbalanced.
+This omission is striking given that habitability labels are inherently uncertain, sparse, costly to validate, and typically derived from heuristic criteria applied to highly imbalanced datasets.

-This work addresses this gap by investigating the application of AL to planet habitability classification.
+This work addresses this gap by investigating the application of AL to the classification of proxy habitability labels.
+In particular, we treat labels derived from the Habitable Worlds Catalog (HWC) as heuristic indicators rather than definitive physical measurements of habitability.
 Building on established AL methodologies developed in astronomical and ML contexts, we evaluate whether uncertainty-driven instance selection can improve classification performance relative to random sampling under realistic data constraints.
+Rather than attempting to infer physical habitability directly, the objective is to assess whether AL can improve the efficiency of learning and reproducing such heuristic label definitions, and to what extent the resulting model behavior aligns with independent physically motivated proxies.
 We further examine the implications of AL for prioritizing candidate planets for further study.
-The methodology and experimental design are described in Section \ref{sec:methods}, with results presented in Section \ref{sec:res} and their implications discussed in Section \ref{sec:disc}.
-We give our final conclusions in Section \ref{sec:conc}.
+This prioritization is interpreted in a conservative, uncertainty-aware sense, and does not imply physical reclassification of planetary habitability.
+The methodology and experimental design are described in Section~\ref{sec:methods}, with results presented in Section~\ref{sec:res} and their implications discussed in Section~\ref{sec:disc}.
+We give our final conclusions in Section~\ref{sec:conc}.
 All data and source code used in this study are made available in a public GitHub repository\footnote{\url{https://github.com/rehamelkholy/ExoplanetAL}}.